WWE – Iconic Matches Paige/Becky Lynch (Cert 12)

 Paige eventually returned after Survivor Series 2017 turning heel again with Sonya Deville and Mandy Rose as a new trio named Absolution.
 In what I believe was Paige’s last major singles match, she faces off against Sasha Banks on Monday Night RAW on December 4th.

 Unfortunately, Paige would suffer a neck injury during a tag match shortly after this bout ending her in ring career.
-Since then, Paige has been involved in the making of her bio-pic and currently is the manager for the Kabuki Warriors, Asuka and my future ex-wife Kairi Sane, on SD Live.
+Since then, Paige has been involved in the making of her bio-pic and currently is the manager for the Kabuki Warriors, my Goddess Asuka and Kairi Sane, on SD Live.

 It’s fair to say that the journey to the top of the WWE for Rebecca Quin has been an interesting one to say the least.
 The perky Irish girl took up wrestling training at a school run by one Fergal Devitt (Finn Bálor to you) and hit the international circuit as Rebecca Knox until a concussion forced her to quit.
 Missing the business, Quin decided to give it one more shot and was picked up by the WWE in 2012 where she arrived at NXT and was rechristened Becky Lynch.